Rawleenc/ArchCraftsman/README.md

 bash <(curl -L git.io/JKreg)
 ```

-If you wish to test the latest development version, you can download it with this command :
+If you wish to test the latest development version, you can run it with this command :
 ```bash
 bash <(curl -L git.io/JKlY5)
 ```